IrisDimensions/overworld/IrisBiome.md

 ## children
 > List any biome names (file names without.json) here as children.
 Portions of this biome can sometimes morph into their children.
 Iris supports cyclic relationships such as A > B > A > B. Iris will stop checking 9 biomes down the tree.

+## slab
+> The default slab if iris decides to place a slab in this biome.
+Default is no slab.

 ## layers
 > This defines the layers of materials in this biome.
 Each layer has a palette and min/max height and some other properties.
 Usually a grassy/sandy layer then a dirt layer then a stone layer.
 Iris will fill in the remaining blocks below your layers with stone.